EdwinVW/cloud-native-architecture-workshop/README.md

 Install the Git client for your OS to interact with the Pitstop repo on Github.
 Download link: <a href="https://git-scm.com/downloads" target="_blank">Git</a>

+#### (Optional) Azure Data Studio
+Install the Azure Data Studio so you can inspect the SQL Server databases used by Pitstop.
+Use the *User Installer* when working on Windows.
+Download link: <a href="https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio" target="_blank">Azure Data Studio</a>

 ### Step 0.2: Get access to Github
 If you do not already have a Github account, create one by going to the <a href="https://www.github.com" target="_blank">Github website</a> and click on the *Sign up* link in the top right corner.
 Make sure you are logged into Github with your account.